One step remains in the Philippines’ bid for a long-awaited promotion in the Billie Jean King Cup.

 The Philippine Women’s National Tennis Team stumbled on Thursday but bounced back on Friday, keeping itself in strong contention for a place in Group I of the Asia/Oceania Zone.

-Former Ateneo standout Shaira Rivera, stepping in for University of West Alabama teammate Alexa Milliam in the second singles match, started strong—taking the first set and building a 3-1 lead in the second—but faded down the stretch as Carolann Delaunay fought back to complete a 2-6, 6-4, 6-2 win and secure Pacific Oceania’s second victory in the competition.
+Former Ateneo standout Shaira Rivera, stepping in for University of West Alabama teammate Alexa Milliam in the second singles match, started strong.
+She took the first set and built a 3-1 lead in the second, but faded down the stretch.
+Carolann Delaunay fought back to complete a 2-6, 6-4, 6-2 win and secure Pacific Oceania’s second victory in the competition.

 Milliam and Steffi Aludo salvaged a point for the Philippines in doubles, dominating Apisah and Delaunay, 6-0, 6-0.